MUDAL/K-Bot/README.md

 K-Bot is controlled through the app developed using the MIT App Inventor.
 The following controls are made using the app:
 1. Movement (forward, backward, right, left)
 2. Activation and de-activation of the water pump (to enable/disable water dispensation)
-3. Activation and de-activation of the servo (to enable/disable cleaning action)
+3. Activation and de-activation of the servo (to enable/disable cleaning action).